xenorama/oneirotomy/README.md

 * the.jit.pinealis • perform framecheck
 * the.mc.jit.amygdala~ • replace a jit.poke~ object for non-realtime rebuilding
 * the.mc.pac~ • record audio for video renderings
-* a handful of sub-abstractions, to be disregarded during normal use
+* a handful of sub-abstractions, to be disregarded during normal use, perhaps interesting when developing further